-On 14 March, Cabinet agreed broad proposals for the site, which are outlined below.
+In March this year Cabinet agreed broad proposals for the site, which are outlined below.
 This followed a period of public consultation on the emerging ideas.
-The authority will now undertake a thorough procurement process for the specialist consultants who will work with us on delivering this exciting project.
+We are now undertaking a thorough procurement process for the specialist consultants who will work with us on delivering this exciting project.

-Once these experts are in place, they will work closely with council officers in preparing detailed plans for the scheme in readiness for a planning application to be prepared and submitted.
-It is anticipated that this planning application will be submitted before the end of the year.
+Once these experts (including an architect, development manager and a project manager/quantity surveyor) are in place later this year, they will work closely with council officers in preparing detailed plans for the scheme in readiness for a planning application to be prepared and submitted.
+It is anticipated this will be submitted around spring next year.

 High streets up and down the country are facing challenging times due to online shopping and the changing way town centre are being used.
 This means they need to reinvent themselves and what they offer to residents and visitors.